Update on the Paid Internships Awarded to Students who Participated in the 2020 Workshop on Innovative Solutions to Business Challenges

 Saturday, April 23, 2016

 Two students were each awarded the $5,000 John A. Hager Memorial Fellowship donated and named by John Hadjipateras, a member of the Italian Research Institute, and his wife Darcy.
 Mr. & Mrs. Hadjipateras are the parents of Alex (C’01) Marina (C’06), Peter (C’12) and Costas (C’16).
 The recipients of the fellowship are: Caroline DeSantis (C’16), an Art History major and Italian minor, and Neil Filosa (C’18), an Economics major.
 The Italia Innovation Program is partnering with the Italian Research Institute and is offering Partial Tuition Scholarships to the students.
-The fellowship and the reduced tuition allows the two students to cover the expenses of the Italia Innovation Summer Program in Italy.
+The fellowship and the reduced tuition allow the two students to cover the expenses of the Italia Innovation Summer Program in Italy.